vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 `depth_attachment.finalLayout = VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL;` In the same way that color attachment layout was at COLOR_ATTACHMENT_OPTIMAL, we set the set the final layout to DEPTH_STENCIL_ATTACHMENT_OPTIONAL because this is a depth stencil attachment, not a color one.
 Same thing with the layout on the depth attachment reference

-We need to hoook this attachment to the subpass, so change it to this
+We need to hook this attachment to the subpass, so change it to this
 ```cpp
 //we are going to create 1 subpass, which is the minimum you can do
 	VkSubpassDescription subpass = {};